LeeHounshell/BatBot/README.md

 # BatBot

  This is a powerful AI research robot created from commodity parts.
 No soldering required.
 Lower half is an Elegoo Robot Car v3.0.
 Upper half is a Jetson Nano.
 An Android app controls it with Spoken English over Bluetooth.
 Robot has a camera, ultrasonic sensors and a 40 pin GPIO available.
 AI vision pattern recognition software in the Jetson Nano controls the robot's behavior.
-High-level spoken commands like 'FIND AND PHOTOGRAPH SOME-OBJECT' or 'IDENTIFY THAT OBJECT' instruct the robot to find and photograph and identify objects.
-Low-level spoken commands like 'WHAT IS YOUR IP-ADDRESS?' or 'GO FORWARD' or 'MOVE THE CAMERA LEFT' will obtain information and/or control the robot directly.
+High-level spoken commands like 'WHAT ARE YOU LOOKING AT?' instruct the robot photograph and identify objects.
+Low-level spoken commands like 'WHAT IS YOUR IP-ADDRESS?' or 'GO FORWARD' or 'LOOK TO THE LEFT' will obtain information and/or control the robot directly.
+Commands like 'FIND SOME-OBJECT' will have the robot move about while looking for a specified thing.
+You can teach BatBot about new objects just by using voice commands from the Android app.

  The companion Android app is a MVVM pattern written in Kotlin and Java.
 It uses the Bluetooth/BlueDot work by Martin O'Hanlon for joystick controls and for communication to/from the Jetson Nano.

- The Jetson Nano is programmed with Python and uses the BlueDot Bluetooth library, the PySerial library, the ImageAI library and dependencies.
-The Nano runs the AI visual pattern recognition and behavior control software and uses 'ImageAI' to tie it together.
-That lets you easily change the deep learninging approach being tested.
-There is no need for a LCD display to report an IP address; the Bluetooth companion app using speech recognition magic will show the Nano's IP.
+ The Jetson Nano is programmed with Python and uses the BlueDot Bluetooth library, the PySerial library, the ImageAI library and numerous dependencies.
+The Nano runs the AI visual pattern recognition and behavior control software.
+It uses 'ImageAI' to process image content.
+This design lets you easily change the deep learninging approach being tested.
+There is no need for a LCD display to report an IP address; the Bluetooth companion app using speech recognition magic will show the Nano's IP on request.

- This project uses 'ImageAI' and includes the pre-trained 'yolo-tiny.h5' from the 'ImageAI' project.
+ This project uses 'ImageAI' and includes four pre-trained models from the 'ImageAI' project.
 See https://github.com/OlafenwaMoses/ImageAI and https://stackabuse.com/object-detection-with-imageai-in-python/

  This project also includes a modified version of BlueDot by Martin O'Hanlon.
 You can find BlueDot here: https://github.com/martinohanlon/BlueDot